Kingdom Animalia (Animals)

 In Cerioidini, females have eyes well-separated; males have eyes which touch at the middle of the top of the head.

-Below are labelled images to help in referring to various parts of cerioidine flies:
+Below are labelled images indicating various parts of cerioidine flies important for identification and description:

 Note that photos providing views of the sides of the thorax are helpful for species ID, since the pattern/location of (usually) yellow spots there is diagnostic.